 UNDERSTAND THE PAST TO PREPARE THE FUTURE

-In the heart of International Geneva, the IHP department boasts a unique collective profile, whose combined range of expertise in global and international history and politics sets it apart from all other International Affairs and History programmes.
+In the heart of International Geneva, the IHP department boasts a unique collective profile.
+Its faculty’s range of expertise in global and international history and politics sets IHP apart from all other International Affairs and History programmes.

-• The possibility to explore global challenges and international issues past and present from specific geographical viewpoints;
+• Exploring global challenges and international issues from multiple world-regional viewpoints;

-• Access to thematic courses that reflect the research expertise of the department faculty: the modern and contemporary global and international history of politics; development; diplomacy, conflict and security; environment; health; humanitarianism; commerce and finance; and culture.
+• A wide range of thematic courses: the modern and contemporary global and international history of politics; development; diplomacy, conflict and security; environment; health; humanitarianism; commerce and finance; and culture.

-Graduates of the IHP department at the Geneva Graduate Institute have found success in academia and across the international field, from non-governmental organisations to business, international organisations, government service providers, and more.
+The graduates of IHP department’s MA and PhD programs have found success both in academia and across the international field, from NGOs to business, international organisations, governments, and more.

 BUILDING A CAREER